yangbranden/PyAntiPhish/README.md

 # PyAntiPhish

-This is the repository for my ASU Barrett Honors Thesis project, which I completed\* from Fall 2023 - Spring 2024.
+This is the repository for my ASU Barrett Honors Thesis project, which I "completed" from Fall 2023 - Spring 2024.

 If you would like the full breakdown of my project in report form, you can find it here: [to be added]

-\*There is still lots of room for future improvement, but the idea behind this project is a Chromium-based browser extension that aims to block phishing websites using Machine Learning classifiers (specifically a select few from `scikit-learn`).
+There is still lots of room for future improvement, but the idea behind this project is a Chromium-based browser extension that aims to block phishing websites using Machine Learning classifiers (specifically a select few from `scikit-learn`).
 Although it does technically work, it is a bit scuffed (but hey, I tried my best, and that's what matters right...?)

 The classifiers that I trained and tested out are:
 - Logistic Regression